This is a draft document for a system in preparation

 Noto show which rows contain new locations.
 You cannot create a new location with a name that matches an existing location in the Gazetteer.

 Longitude: these should provide GPS coordinates for the new site.
 These must be provided as decimal degrees (not degrees minutes and seconds) and please provide 6 decimal places in your coordinates.
 This level of precision is around ten centimetres and, although the GPS from the field is highly unlikely to be accurate to this level, we want to record as much sampling precision as possible.
+If you don't have any GPS data for the new location, please explicitly enter

 Type: For most new locations, this will be